-Total Cost per Customer
+• Total Cost per Customer

 Total cost per customer is calculated as the sum of Festival's capital and operating costs as per the PEG report and dividing this cost figure by the total number of customers that Festival serves.
-The cost performance result for 2017 is \$612 per customer, which is a 0.5% decrease from 2016.
+The cost performance result for 2019 is \$650 per customer, which is a 1.2% decrease from 2018.
+Festivals 2019 decrease in total cost is attributed to non-reoccurring costs in 2018.

-Festival has managed to keep its costs reasonable despite having to deliver on provincial wide programs such as Time of Use metering, growth in wage and benefits costs, investments in new information systems technology and the renewal and growth of the distribution system.
+Festival has managed to keep its costs reasonable despite having to deliver on growth in wage and benefits costs, investments in new information systems technology and the renewal and growth of the distribution system.